htcf/docs/docs/software/rstudio/index.md

 Note: The Spack `rstudio` package is the **Destop Version** of rstudio and is **NOT** for use on the HTCF.

+!!!Warning
+    Compiling rstudo requires large amounts of RAM.
+When setting up the Slurm jobs be sure to include:

+        --mem-per-cpu=12G --cpus-per-task=<NUM>

+    in the Slurm parameters.

+    *More than 1 CPU will make the building faster but could cause longer waiting in the queue.*

+    Also, be sure to tell Spack how many CPUs are available:

+        spack install -j ${SLURM_CPUS_PER_TASK} ....

 1. A custom [Spack](../../software.md#spack) package needs to be created: `spack create rstudio-server`

 2. An rstudio-server [package.py can be found here](package.py).